Parameterized algorithms for locating-dominating sets: Introduction

-{\it Our contributions.} In this work we seek to partially fill this space currently present in the literature.
-We begin by showing that \pname{Locating-Dominating Set} is \WH\ when parameterized by the size of a minimum clique cover.
+{\it Our contributions.} In this work we seek to partially fill the space currently present in the parameterized complexity literature.
+We begin by showing that, unless the Exponential Time Hypothesis~\cite{eth} fails, \pname{Locating-Dominating Set} does not admit algorithms that run in $2^{o(d \log d)}$ nor in $n^{o(d)}$, which implies that the naive \XP\ algorithm for the natural parameter is essentially optimal.
 We then proceed in full to kernelization, by first showing an exponential kernel for the distance to cluster parameter, and then proving that, unless $\NP \subseteq \coNP/\poly$, no polynomial kernel exists when jointly parameterizing by vertex cover and maximum size of the solution, nor when parameterizing by distance to clique and maximum size of the solution.
 On the positive side, we present a linear kernel for the max leaf number parameterization.
-In our concluding remarks we propose the further study of the feedback edge set parameter among other open problems.
+In our concluding remarks we propose the further study of the feedback edge set parameter, among other open problems.

 {\it Notation and terminology.} We denote by $[n]$ the set $\{1,\ldots,n\}$.
 All considered graphs are finite and simple.
 The \emph{open neighborhood} of a vertex $v\in V(G)$ is $N_G(v) = \{u \in V(G) \mid vu \in E(G)\}$, and its \emph{closed neighborhood} is $N_G[v] = N_G(v) \cup \{v\}$.
 If the context is clear, we simply write $N(v)$ or $N[v]$.
 The open neighborhood of $S\subseteq V(G)$ is $N_G(S)=\bigcup_{v \in S}N_G(v)$ and its closed neighborhood is $N_G[S]=N_G(S)\cup S$.
 In an abuse of notation, given $v \in V(G)$ and $S \subseteq V(G)$, we define $N_S(v) = N(v) \cap S$ and $N_S[v] = N[v] \cap S$.
 Two distinct vertices $u$ and $v$ of a graph $G$ are {\it false twins} if $N_G(u) = N_G(v)$ and {\it true twins} if $N_G[u] = N_G[v]$.
 Being a false (true) twin is an equivalence relation $\mathcal{R}$, i.e. if $u$ is a false (true) twin of $v$ and $v$ is a false (true) twin of $w$, $u$ is also a false (true) twin of $w$; if $u,v,w$ belong to the same equivalence class of $\mathcal{R}$, we say that they are \textit{mutually twins}.
 A graph is \textit{twin-free} if each equivalence class of $\mathcal{R}$ is a singleton.
 A graph is said to be a \textit{cluster graph} if each of its connected components is a clique.
 The \textit{max leaf number} of a connected graph $G$, denoted by $\ml(G)$, is equal to the maximum number of leaves that a spanning tree of $G$ may have.
 As defined in~\cite{cai_split}, a set $U \subseteq V(G)$ is an $\mathcal{F}$-\textit{modulator} of $G$ if $G \setminus U$ belongs to the graph class $\mathcal{F}$, and the \textit{distance to $\mathcal{F}$} of a graph $G$ is the size of a minimum $U$ that is an $\mathcal{F}$-modulator.
 A set $S$ is said to be \emph{dominating} if $N_G[S] = V(G)$, while a vertex $v \in V(G)$ is \emph{dominated} by $S$ if $N_S[v] \neq \emptyset$.
 The set $S$ is a \emph{locating-dominating set} if it is a dominating set and for every pair of distinct vertices $u,v \in V(G) \setminus S$, $N_S(u) \neq N_S(v)$.
 In this case, $u$ and $v$ are said to be \emph{distinguished} by $S$; if $S$ does not distinguish $u$ and $v$, we say that $u,v$ are \emph{confounded} by $S$.